felipefava/request_params_validation/README.md

 deeply nested data.
 It pretends to be a flexible library where you can change and customize several options.

-It is intended for REST-like RoR APIs.
+It is intended for REST-like Ruby on Rails APIs.

 ## Installation
 Add this line to your application's Gemfile: